 The next step of the process is pretty straightforward.
 First, you will need to select an ad format – it could be a simple text ad, a single image ad, a carousel, a video…for the purpose of this post, we will choose a Single Image Ad.

-Tip: If you have a specific budget but no time pressure (for example, you are selling your product instead of promoting an event), I wouldn’t recommend setting an end date because if the campaign runs out of time before running out of budget, it will not serve its total budget (unless you don’t necessarily want to spend it whole).
+Tip: If you have a specific budget but no time pressure (for example, you are selling your product instead of promoting an event), I wouldn’t recommend setting an end date.
+If the campaign runs out of time before running out of budget, it will not serve its total budget – unless you don’t necessarily want to spend it whole.
 And don’t worry – actual daily spend may be up to 20% higher but the total budget will never be exceeded.

 Creating a New Ad

 Now, you are ready to create your first ad!
-Click on Create New Ad, give it a name (your audience won’t see it so it’s really just for you to locate it better).
+Click on Create New Ad, and give it a name that will make it easily distinguishable from other campaigns.
+Don´t worry, your audience won´t see it.

 Tip: Don’t forget to perform A/B testing with different banners, introductory texts and headlines to see which one works better!